chmodshubham/oai-e2e-stack/README.md

 #### RFsimulator

 > [!NOTE]
-> This should be run on the same host as the OAI gNB
+> This should be run on the same host as the OAI gNB. <br>
-> It only applies when running OAI gNB with RFsimulator
+> It only applies when running OAI gNB with RFsimulator. <br>

 ```bash
 cd ~/openairinterface5g/cmake_targets/ran_build/build